BackofenLab/IntaRNA-benchmark-SHAPE/README.md

 For further details, please refer to the manuscript.

-The following plot are computed using
+The following plots are computed using
 - IntaRNA v2.2.0 linking
 - Vienna RNA package v2.4.7